IkarosKappler/floatsim/README.md

 - Add a sonar HUD.
 - [DONE] Let initial settings being passed by GET parameters.
 - Tinker with THREE VolumetricLight.
+- Fog Color must be passed to the new terrain shader on each position change.

 ## Credits